arduino/ArduinoCore-samd/README.md

 ## Troubleshooting

-TODO: Update

-* **On Linux, disable modem manager**

-* **Do not perform a manual auto-reset (using a terminal program to change baud to 1200)**

-* **Boards Manager must be opened twice to see some updates**

-* **Errors when compiling, uploading, or burning the bootloader**
-* Be sure to install the Arduino samd core before installing the MattairTech sam m0+ core.
-If you have problems upgrading the IDE to 1.6.6, you may need to uninstall both the Arduino and MattairTech cores, then re-install in the proper order.
-Use Arduino core 1.6.2 or above.
+* **Tools->Port shows wrong board**
+  * Currently, with MattairTech boards, USB PIDs are shared across boards (but they are different based on Tools->USB Config).
+    This will result in Tools->Port showing "MattairTech MT-D21E (rev B)" for all MattairTech boards.

-* **Tools->Communications menu**
+* **Tools->USB Config menu**
-* Currently, the Tools->Communications menu must be used to select the communications configuration.
+  * Currently, the Tools->USB Config menu (was Tools->Communications) must be used to select the communications configuration.
     This configuration must match the included libraries.
-For example, when including the HID and Keyboard libraries, you must select an option that includes HID (ie: CDC_HID_UART).
-This menu is currently needed to select the USB PID that matches the USB device configuration (needed for Windows).
-This may become automatic in a future release.
+For example, when including the HID and Keyboard libraries, you must select an option that includes HID (all options except CDC_ONLY or USB_DISABLED).
+This menu is currently needed to select the USB PID that matches the USB device configuration (needed for some versions of Windows).
+It is also used to control if CDC support is compiled (CDC is always enabled in the stock Arduino core).
+Auto reset requires CDC to be enabled.

     * Be sure that the Tools->Communications menu matches the sketch and libraries you are compiling.
     * Different combinations of USB devices will result in different COM port assingments in Windows.

 * **Incude platform specific libraries**
   * You may need to manually include platform specific libraries such as SPI.h, Wire.h, and HID.h.

+* **Errors when compiling, uploading, or burning the bootloader**
+  * Be sure to install the Arduino samd core before installing the MattairTech sam m0+ core.
+If you have problems upgrading the IDE to 1.6.6, you may need to uninstall both the Arduino and MattairTech cores, then re-install in the proper order.
+    Use Arduino core 1.6.2 or above.

+* **On Linux, disable modem manager (Ubuntu)**

+* Do not perform a manual auto-reset (using a terminal program to change baud to 1200)

+* Boards Manager must be opened twice to see some updates (only applies to some old IDE versions)

 ## Bugs or Issues